2022 Kuwaiti general election

 General elections were held in Kuwait on 29 September 2022 following the dissolution of parliament by Crown Prince Mishal Al-Ahmad Al-Jaber Al-Sabah.
-The election result was annulled by Kuwait's Constitutional Court on March 19, 2023.
+However, the results were annulled by the Constitutional Court on 19 March 2023 after judges ruled that the previous parliament had not been dissolved properly.

 Background

 On 22 June Crown Prince Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah announced the dissolution of Parliament.
 On 28 August, the Kuwaiti Cabinet approved the decree calling for elections on 29 September.

 Electoral system

 The 50 elected members of the National Assembly are elected from five 10-seat constituencies by single non-transferable vote.
 Political parties are not officially licensed, therefore candidates run as individuals, although many political groups operate freely as de facto political parties.
 All Kuwaiti citizens (both male and female) above the age of 21 have the right to vote.

 Candidates

 Registration of candidates contesting the 50 seats took place between 29 August and 7 September 2022.
 118 schools were used for the 2022 National Assembly elections on 29 September.
 A total of 305 candidates, including 22 women, were registered.

 While the previous elections in 2020 were affected by anti-coronavirus measures, this time candidates were able to open electoral offices and hold live hustings.
 Security services stepped up their monitoring of vote buying.